varlardohaeris/emacs-archives/melpa/counsel-etags-readme.txt

  Setup:
   "Ctags" (Universal Ctags is recommended) should exist.
   "GNU Find" is used if it's installed but it's optional.
-  Or else, customize `counsel-etags-update-tags-backend' to generate tags file
+  Or else, customize `counsel-etags-update-tags-backend' to generate tags file.
+  Please note etags bundled with Emacs is not supported any more.

 Usage:

   `counsel-etags-find-tag-at-point' to navigate.
 This command will also run `counsel-etags-scan-code' AUTOMATICALLY if tags file is not built yet.
+  It also calls `counsel-etags-fallback-grep-function' if not tag is found.

   Run `counsel-etags-list-tag-in-current-file' to list tags in current file.

   Or just use native imenu with below setup,
      (setq imenu-create-index-function
            'counsel-etags-imenu-default-create-index-function)

+  Use `counsel-etags-imenu-excluded-names' to exclude tags by name.
+  Use `counsel-etags-imenu-excluded-types' to exclude tags by type

   `counsel-etags-scan-code' to create tags file `counsel-etags-grep' to grep